-- 9.10 WDs for human-waste containers should conform to the specifications in BS 2745: Part 1: 1993 and BS 2745: Part 2: 1993 and the safety specifications in BS EN 61010: Part 1. - 9.11 An EU standard is in preparation for WDs for human-waste containers and for specific safety requirements for WDs.
+9.10 WDs for human-waste containers should conform to the specifications in BS 2745: Part 1: 1993 and BS 2745: Part 2: 1993 and the safety specifications in BS EN 61010: Part 1.

-- 9.12 The WD should be equipped to provide automatic emptying of human-waste containers.
-Manual emptying prior to, or during, the loading of containers into the WD should not be required. - 9.13 When a cold water rinse is used after the disinfection cycle, the water used shall not have been stored in a tank or cistern within the WD at a temperature above 20°C or below 60°C for more than four hours. - 9.14 Consideration should be given to specifying an in-built condenser system to obviate the need for an external ventilation connection. - 9.15 When required for connection to a hard water supply, a dispensing system should be specified to add detergent-descaler to the water during the washing stage of the process. - 9.16 The WD should flush the residual soil from the emptied containers with a discharge volume of no less than 15 litres to ensure adequate clearance of solids from the drainage system.
+- 9.11 The WD should be equipped to provide automatic emptying of human-waste containers.
+Manual emptying prior to, or during, the loading of containers into the WD should not be required. - 9.12 When a cold water rinse is used after the disinfection cycle, the water used shall not have been stored in a tank or cistern within the WD at a temperature above 20°C or below 60°C for more than four hours. - 9.13 Consideration should be given to specifying an in-built condenser system to obviate the need for an external ventilation connection. - 9.14 When required for connection to a hard water supply, a dispensing system should be specified to add detergent-descaler to the water during the washing stage of the process. - 9.15 The WD should flush the residual soil from the emptied containers with a discharge volume of no less than 15 litres to ensure adequate clearance of solids from the drainage system.
 The total volume of water used per cycle may be significantly greater than this value and the volume of water required per load item processed should be a consideration when choosing a WD.

-- 9.17 The WD should perform the following operational stages in each cycle: - emptying this should take place automatically and is usually effected and controlled by closing the door; Some WDs are provided with two chemical additive dispensing systems as standard giving the option to add a detergent wash stage for processing specific items; - b. flushing removing residual soil from the containers with water at no more than 35°C; - c. washing removing any remaining soil by washing with water, water and detergent, or water and detergent/descaler; - d. rinsing removing any residual detergent or detergent/descaler; - e. thermal disinfection raising the temperature of the load to the preset temperature (using hot water or steam) and maintaining the temperature for the required disinfection holding time.
+- 9.16 The WD should perform the following operational stages in each cycle: - emptying this should take place automatically and is usually effected and controlled by closing the door; Some WDs are provided with two chemical additive dispensing systems as standard giving the option to add a detergent wash stage for processing specific items; - flushing removing residual soil from the containers with water at no more than 35°C; - c. washing removing any remaining soil by washing with water, water and detergent, or water and detergent/descaler; - d. rinsing removing any residual detergent or detergent/descaler; - e. thermal disinfection raising the temperature of the load to the preset temperature (using hot water or steam) and maintaining the temperature for the required disinfection holding time.